 Vilnius is my hometown which I just admire.
 It fascinates me every time I come back from my traveling and makes me wonder why I even left.
 Have you seen the latest Vilnius advertising?
 It’s hilarious, even the name is “Vilnius is the G spot of Europe” because it is hard to find, but once you find it, it’s amazing!
 I totally agree with it.

 Transportation from Vilnius airport

 Firstly, if you have a flight to Vilnius airport my advice would be to take a train to the central station and from there you can reach any place way quicker and cheaper.
-Train cost about 70 cnt and the trip is for 7 min, Taxi, Uber, Taxify would be something like 5-10 eur and the trip would be 20-30 min.
+The train cost about 70 cents and the trip is for 7 min, Taxi, Uber, Taxify would be something like 5-10 Eur and the trip would be 20 – 30 min.
 The numbers speak by themselves.
-Also, it is impossible to get lost, because it is the only one destination from the Vilnius airport to the central station.
+Also, it is impossible to get lost, because it is the only one destination from Vilnius airport to the central station.
 Tickets.

 Things to do in Vilnius

-Actually it is not really castle, but just a tower which is left from a castle, but it doesn’t really matter we still call it castle.
-The beautiful panorama of Vilnius you can see from Gediminas castle or three crosses hill, although I prefer Gediminas castle, because the view and the road is way nicer.
+Actually, it is not really a castle, but just a tower which is left from a castle, but it doesn’t really matter we still call it a castle.
+The beautiful panorama of Vilnius you can see from Gediminas castle or three crosses hill, although I prefer Gediminas castle because the view and the road are way nicer.

-It is one of the main streets of Vilnius in which usually city’s events happens, for example traditional celebrations or fairs.
+It is one of the main streets of Vilnius in which usually the city’s events happen, for example, traditional celebrations or fairs.

 In Cathedral square search for a “Stebuklas” (“Miracle”) tile.
 Step on it, close your eyes, make a wish, spin three times and it will come true.